 New Ecological Scientist Training (NEST)

-An extraordinary scientific experience awaits 12 students this spring.
-Sonoma Ecology Center’s New Ecological Scientist Training program, or NEST, will guide students through their own original ecological research as part of a structured course taking place between February and May of 2021.
+An extraordinary scientific experience awaits 12 students this summer.
+Sonoma Ecology Center’s New Ecological Scientist Training program, or NEST, will guide students through their own original ecological research as part of a structured course taking place between June and September of 2021.

 Working outdoors at Sugarloaf Ridge State Park, the students will form small research groups mentored by established scientists, with the mission of publishing their first peer-reviewed research.
 NEST is free to participants!
-Transportation stipends are available.
-Additionally, four quarterly university credits are available upon request for a small registration fee.
+Transportation stipends and equipment allowances are available.

 Diversity in Science

-NEST is a response by Sonoma Ecology Center to ongoing health, economic, ecological, and social-justice disparities within our community.
-The program is designed to increase the diversity of Sonoma County’s ecological work force, which historically tends to be white and male.
+NEST is a response by Sonoma Ecology Center to ongoing health, economic, ecological, and social-justice crises within our community.
+The program is designed to increase the diversity of Sonoma County’s ecological work force.
 We encourage all students to apply, especially those from underrepresented communities.
 We appreciate differences in ability, and will work to accommodate all students.